Antarctica Ski & Sail

 Phil: That is a very hard question to answer indeed!
 There has been no single best adventure, more a collection of amazing experiences, and we have those on every single trip.
 I know that all sounds a bit corny, but because I always have something new up my sleeve, of exploring somewhere that others have never visited, it is hard to put any one adventure above the rest.
 I loved being the first to explore and ski the mountains around Cierva Cove, of summiting the virgin summits that overlook the Lemaire Channel, and of pioneering a route to reach the untouched mountains of the Kiev Peninsula, and what really made each of these trips so great was the fantastic teams that I took with me.
 The best adventure is that of traveling back to Antarctica, gradually exploring new areas and skiing new mountains, and sharing the place and the experience that I love with others.

-DAY 1: EXPEDITION PREPARATION – DAYS 1 TO 2
+DAY 1: EXPEDITION PREPARATION

-Day 1: Arrive in Ushuaia.
+Day 1: November 21: Arrive in Ushuaia.
 Meet team and spend night in cabana/hotel.

-DAY 3: SAILING THE DRAKE – DAYS 3 TO 5
+DAY 6-8: SAILING THE DRAKE

 Come aboard, meet the crew, stow your gear and take in the briefings before we set off to sail down the spectacular mountain lined Beagle Channel in relatively calm water.
 Your Captain and crew will have been carefully watching the weather for a few days prior, so we may either visit an anchorage to wait…. or we may head out into the Drake Passage to commence our 560nm ocean passage, where landfall will be the snow, rock and ice of the Antarctic Peninsula.
-We are sailing the “furious fifties” with landfall in the “screaming sixties”, but thankfully modern weather systems aboard Icebird enable us to negotiate the deep lows the Drake Passage is legendary for.
+We are sailing the “furious fifties” with landfall in the “screaming sixties”, but thankfully modern weather systems aboard Ocean Tramp enable us to negotiate the deep lows the Drake Passage is legendary for.
 Often we are able to choose weather windows that provide a safe, comfortable and fast passage across and you’ll find that with the routine of watches at sea, the time passes quickly.

-DAY 6: LANDFALL IN ANTARCTICA
+DAY 9: LANDFALL IN ANTARCTICA

 High jagged peaks, overhanging seracs, huge glaciers dropping newly formed icebergs into the ocean…… and everywhere life abounds in this icy paradise.
 Perhaps your first impressions of Antarctica will make you feel that you have entered an alternative reality! …and that impression will be amplified as we sail into a volcano!
 As we enter Port Foster on Deception Island through the narrow Neptune’s Bellows, the sunken caldera opens before us and we sight the remnants of what was once a bustling whaling industry at the turn of last century, with fleets of whale catchers and factory ships anchored in the harbour and more than a few interesting anecdotes and shenanigans to relate!

-DAY 7: TIME TO SKI !
+DAY 10: TIME TO SKI !

 We land on the black volcanic sand beach where steam rises eerily and habituated penguins enjoy a warm bath!
 Skinning up the snow slopes rewards us with stunning views of the sea cliffs and “Sewing Machine Needles” rock formations…..and the incredible sight (and smell!) of penguins as far as the eye can see.
 Deception Island is home to half a million chinstrap penguins.

-DAY 8: TWO HUMMOCK ISLAND
+DAY 11: TWO HUMMOCK ISLAND

 We make an early start in the Antarctic dawn, threading our way back through Neptune’s Bellows and out into the Bransfield Strait.
 We head south for Two Hummock Island, sailing through iceberg littered waters and dodging humpback whales.
 On arrival we tuck into a tiny cove surrounded by towering ice cliffs and tie the yacht securely in to rocks on shore.

-DAY 9: PORTAL POINT
+DAY 12: PORTAL POINT

 A morning of spectacular skiing up both summits with views over to the jagged mountain range of the peninsula.
 In the afternoon we pick up our lines and make the short sail over to Portal Point on the mainland, where we lift the keel to make our way into a shallow anchorage and tie in securely for the night.

-DAY 10: SKI THE SEVENTH CONTINENT
+DAY 13: SKI THE SEVENTH CONTINENT

 Today you Ski the Seventh Continent with an ascent of Igloo Hill and a fast ski back to the yacht.
 Perhaps an afternoon kayak among grounded icebergs, seals and penguins.

-DAY 11: WILHELMINA BAY
+DAY 14: WILHELMINA BAY

 We sail south through Wilhelmina Bay, dodging humpbacks, and make a ski ascent of Spigot Peak, a dramatic rock spire, flanked by a snow slope behind.
 The exertion is rewarded by unbelievable views ranging from the interior mountain chain of the Antarctic Peninsula, across the Gerlache Strait to Brabant and Anvers Islands.
 Evening finds us tucked into another shallow anchorage on Cuverville Island which is home to a frenetically busy gentoo penguin colony.

-DAY 12: PARADISE HARBOUR
+DAY 15: PARADISE HARBOUR

 Today we sail to Paradise…Harbour! – a spectacular cruise down Errera Channel which you may paddle if you wish, then across the head of Andvoord Bay into the eastern arm of Paradise Harbour.
 Again the keen paddlers are invited to take to their boats and paddle through this beautiful waterway which often affords close encounters with humpbacks, seals and penguins…even orcas sometimes!
 It’s a favourite spot for pods of orcas to hunt the crabeater seals lazing on floating sea ice.